 - Submission to or rejection of such conduct by an individual is used as a basis for employment decisions affecting such individual

 - Unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment

-Sexual harassment training is in-demand not only because of its pervasiveness in the history of global work cultures, but also because of the nuances of the subject.
+Sexual harassment training is in demand not only because of its pervasiveness in the history of global work cultures but also because of the nuances of the subject.
 There is a lot more emphasis on defining concepts and identifying subtle harassing and discriminatory behaviors that were previously concealed under one big umbrella.
-This evolution is more relevant than ever because it empowers victims to label the misconduct, which not only has emotional and mental consequences but legal ones as well.
-For instance, how many of us knowwhat is quid pro quo sexual harassment?
+This evolution in workplace harassment training is more relevant than ever because it empowers victims to label misconduct, which not only has emotional and mental consequences but legal ones as well.
+For instance, how many of us know what is quid pro quo sexual harassment?

-Let’s start simple.
+Let's start simple.
 Creating awareness is very important.
 Without raising the collective consciousness, right from the CEO to an entry-level new hire, you will not see internalized change across the organization.
-Awareness training on harassment in the workplace will focus on the basics.
+Awareness training on sexual harassment prevention policy in the workplace will focus on the basics.
 Here are some examples:

 - Defining harassment and discrimination in all its forms

 - Federal and local laws and regulations